sophielouisefeith/minishell/stappenplan.md

 7. < >

-1.2 standart input and output.
+<h1>standart input and output.</h1>

-<h1> INPUT </h1>
+<h2> INPUT </h2>
-<h2>When we say Input, it means to feed some data into a program.
+<h4>When we say Input, it means to feed some data into a program.
 An input can be given in the form of a
 file or from the command line.
-C programming provides a set of built-in functions to read the given input and feed it to the program as per requirement</h2>
+C programming provides a set of built-in functions to read the given input and feed it to the program as per requirement</h4>

-<h1> OUTPUT </h1>
+<h2> OUTPUT </h2>
-<h2>When we say Output, it means to display some data on screen, printer, or in any file. </h2>
+<h4>When we say Output, it means to display some data on screen, printer, or in any file. </h4>

 <p>C programming provides a set of built-in functions to output the data on the computer